thezerobit/md_docs/db/files/01_intro.md

 D. Install Rails 3 (All Platforms)
 ----------------------------------

+Before installing Rails from the command line, make sure that you are running the correct version of Ruby.
+You can find out by typing *ruby -v* as shown above.
+You should be running Ruby 1.9.2.

 This command needs to be run in the bash shell.
 See instructions above on how to get a working shell.